caldi99/Computer-Vision-Project/README.md

 - `-s` or `--segment` : to activativate the segmentation mode
 - `-i` or `--image` : to specify the path of the image for which detecting hands, default value : `../testset/rgb/01.jpg`
 - `-a` or `--annotation` : to specify the path of the annotation for the image, i.e. the path to the ground truth mask
-- `--bwm` : to specify the path where is the raw mask provided in output by the model
+- `--bwr` : to specify the path where is the raw mask provided in output by the model
 - Optional `--ops` : to specify the output path where to store the image with hands segmented drawn
 - Optional `--oppa` : to specify the output path where to store the pixel accuracy results of the image
 - Optional `--opbwm` : to specify the output path where to store the B&W mask